iAPX/Partner/doc/GCC-compilation.md

 And reimplemented many others, for example the BC++ proprietaary display functions in [portable_display.cpp](../portable/portable_display.cpp).

 The main entry has the wrong signature, so I changed it using `#define main dos_main` and rechanged it before my main() entry point with a second `#define main main`.

+And the worst trick is that the game library is unreadable and unusable without 16 bits int and WORD (2 bytes) boundaries alignment, but that don't stop Partner from working!
+Lol!